Raed-Bourouis/MLEASE/README.md

 # MLEASE
-#in your terminal, with docker engine running, type the following commands :
+# in your terminal, with docker engine running, type the following commands :
- 'docker compose build'
+ `docker compose build`

- 'docker compose up'
+ `docker compose up`

- #when you're finished, run
+ # when you're finished, run
- 'docker compose down'
+ `docker compose down`